Contents

 Main menu

-In the main menu you can see the battery voltage (or that of the power supply or charger, if connected) and you can enter other submenus such as: Information, Calibration and Configuration.
+From the main menu you can enter the menus of: Information, Calibration and Configuration.
 With the last option, Exit, you can leave the menu and return to the main screen with the measured data.

 Information